 The Central Research Laboratory, Seikagaku’s drug discovery research center, cultivates the creativity of researchers in a fulfilling research environment, equipped with advanced facilities, and places importance on fostering a self-help culture.

 Seikagaku contributes unique knowledge, technology, and expertise related to glycoscience to benefit drug discovery research, and actively collaborates with universities and companies in Japan and overseas to accelerate the search for ideas and development of new technologies.
 Through these efforts, we work to create original pharmaceuticals and medical devices on the basis of specialized technologies and creative ideas.

 ＜Overview of Research Units＞

-- Glycoscience: Exploration of GAG (glycosaminoglycan) and related compounds as pharmaceutical candidate substances
+- Glycoscience: Exploration of GAG (glycosaminoglycans) and related compounds as pharmaceutical candidate substances

-- Drug Discovery: Synthesis of new candidate substances, efficacy evaluation, and research on the mechanisms of action
+- Drug Discovery: Synthesis of new candidate substances with GAG as the basis for research, evaluation of their efficacy and function, and research on their actions and mechanisms

 - Safety & Pharmacokinetics: Evaluation of pharmacokinetics and toxicity profiles of candidate substances in vivo